dadagust/kudos-testing/docs/permissions-maintenance.md

-The data migration `applications.users.migrations.0005_update_role_permissions` provisions all Django `auth.Permission` records we reference in the project and assigns them to groups according to the `ROLE_PERMISSION_MATRIX` constant in `applications.users.rbac`.
+The data migration `applications.users.migrations.0005_update_role_permissions` provisions all Django `auth.Permission` records we reference in the project and assigns them to groups according to the `ROLE_PERMISSION_MATRIX` constant defined inside that migration.
 Every time a fresh environment is migrated, migration 0005 rebuilds the default mapping.

+> **API note:** the backend serialises granted permissions for the frontend as
+> underscore-delimited strings (for example `adminpanel_view_dashboard` or
+> `customers_change_customer`).
+Internally these values still come from standard
+> Django permissions such as `adminpanel.view_dashboard` and
+> `customers.change_customer` defined in migrations.

 ## Extending permissions with follow-up migrations